 In fact, what more needs to be said?
 Besides “Grrrrraooowww gruhhh”?

 Who or what is your choice for the greatest non-human character?
-Let us know in the comments below.
+Let me know in the comments below.